TheNewStellW/vmware-operations-guide/README.md

 All content is written in Markdown.
 See the [Why Markdown?](#why-markdown) section above.

+However, there are a lot of things that Markdown doesn’t support well.
+You could use pure HTML to expand possibilities.
+But this happens to be a bad idea.
+Everyone uses Markdown because it’s pure and simple to read even non-rendered.
+You should avoid HTML to keep it as simple as possible.

+To avoid this limitations, Hugo created shortcodes.
+A shortcode is a simple snippet inside a page.
+Some small details throughout the online book are achieved through shortcodes.

 ### Images and Attachments

 If you wish to include images or attachments, include the file in the Page Bundle you want to use it in (same directory as your page's `_index.md`) with a name that matches [the naming convention](#page-bundles).
 This will keep related content together.